llvm/circt/docs/RationaleFIRRTL.md

 ### Mandatory Renaming

-We want the naming of Verilog objects to match the names used in the original CHISEL, but in several passes, there is mandatory renaming.
+We want the naming of Verilog objects to match the names used in the original Chisel, but in several passes, there is mandatory renaming.
 It is important that this be a predictable transformation.
 For example, after bundles are replaced with scalars in the lower-types pass, each field should be prefixed with the bundle name: